 In these homes, builders sometimes install a furnace or air handler right on the return plenum, which is ducted to the central return or, occasionally, a hole in the wall with a grille on the other side.
 Even with variable-speed equipment, it can be hard to quiet these systems since the blower motor is right there and there’s minimal space for additional ductwork.

 The problem has to do with space and design.
 If there’s enough space to add ductwork or rearrange the system components, that can help with noise.
 Other space/design issues include an air handler installed just behind a bedroom wall or a furnace that wasn’t installed on rubber pads.

 Sometimes, it’s possible to fix these problems.
 But not always.

 Noisy ducts are almost always a symptom of a bigger problem

 We just took up a lot of space discussing static pressure, HVAC equipment sizes, and ductwork installation quality – all in an article about airflow noise!
 That’s because the noise itself isn’t usually the problem.
 You need to fix the thing causing the noise.

-After checking for closed vents and fixing kinked or sagging flex duct, your best move is to have an HVAC professional measure the static pressure in your system.
-If you're hearing a lot of noise, static pressure is probably high.
+After checking for closed vents and fixing kinked or sagging flex ducts, your best move is to have an HVAC professional measure the static pressure in your system.
+If you’re hearing a lot of noise, static pressure is probably high.
 After checking things out, the contractor will likely propose one or more of the solutions we just discussed.